Starter level quiz about the long history of China.

 Yuan

 The artistry of Shang dynasty bronze vessels is amazing.
-They are very large with intricate designs, and many are decorated with Chinese characters.
-Some were made by joining parts made from several separate molds.
+They are very large with intricate designs, and often are decorated with Chinese characters.
+Some were made by joining parts made from several molds.

 Jinshi